jpsm83/health/documentation/n8n/article_translation.md

 - **Do NOT ignore character limits - every single property must comply**
 - **Do NOT assume "close enough" - exact compliance is mandatory**
 - **Do NOT skip character counting - verify every single field**
+- **Do NOT translate product names, brand names, merchandise, or purchasable items - preserve exact names**

 ## ONLY ALLOWED